You can find the MHS Course Guide here

 Academic Intervention Services (AIS)

 AIS interventions are designed to help students reach the learning standards in English Language Arts.
 AIS labs focus on the development of reading, writing, and communication skills that students will need to be successful on the Regents exam.
-Students who fail to meet the minimum of 65 on the ELA Regents will be scheduled for a Regents prep lab for support.
+Students who fail to meet the minimum of 65 on the ELA Regents will be scheduled for a Regents prep lab for support, as one is available in the schedule.

 Social Studies